 Carnegie Mellon University

 Carnegie Mellon University is one of the world’s most renowned private STEM and business research universities.
 Founded in 1900 by Andrew Carnegie, one of the most generous philanthropists of the Gilded Age, Carnegie Mellon was intended to provide industrial training for Pittsburgh’s working class.
 Within a generation, Carnegie Mellon had become an influential polytechnic institute.
 Today, Carnegie Mellon is ranked in the top 25 national universities by U.S. News & World Report, and has been named a New Ivy by Newsweek.
-UX and HCI design are perfectly suited to Carnegie Mellon’s strengths, and the university offers several world-class programs related to the field.
+UX and HCI design are perfectly suited to Carnegie Mellon’s strengths, and the university offers several world-class programs related to the field at their Human-Computer Interaction Institute (HCII).

 The Master of Design in Interaction Design was one of the first, and still one of the best, master’s degrees in the field, focused on combining natural and social knowledge to solve design problems.
 The Master of Human-Computer Interaction degree program is the oldest HCI master’s in the world, a 3-semester program designed to be completed in just one year.
+The Masters of Educational Technology and Applied Learning Science (METALS) is a one-year, interdisciplinary masters program that trains graduate students to become learning engineers and LX (learning experience) designers.
 Carnegie Mellon also offers a PhD in HCI, an interdisciplinary doctoral program for students who wish to enter academia or high-level professional positions in industry.
 In any case, a Carnegie Mellon degree is a value as good as its name.

-Degree: Master of Design-Interaction Design (MDes), Master of Human-Computer Interaction (MHCI), PhD in HCI
+Degree: Master of Design-Interaction Design (MDes), Master of Human-Computer Interaction (MHCI), Masters of Educational Technology and Applied Learning Science (METALS), PhD in HCI

 University of California, Irvine